-- Should the DSL feel that a Think Family or Social Care response is needed to meet the unmet safeguarding need; the DSL will initiate a Request for Support, seeking advice from Children's Advice and Support Service (CASS) as required.
+- Should the DSL feel that a Social Care response is needed to meet the unmet safeguarding need; the DSL will initiate a Request for Support, seeking advice from Children's Services as required.
 This may include a situation where there is potential of immediate risk to a child or there is a risk presented by a family member or other person not in a formal position of trust.
 For example, if the child is living with someone who has a history of harming children or is living in a household where there is physical abuse.
-This also includes peeron-peer sexual abuse and potential grooming of children (including those aged 16-18) by other children or adults for sexual or criminal exploitation. - Where the child already has a safeguarding social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager. - In general, the DSL will contact the parent / carer before the referral is made unless doing so would put the student or other children in the family at increased risk of harm, put a member of staff at harm or notifying the parent / carer could hamper any future criminal investigation.
-As a result, there may be times when the DSL will contact another agency before informing parents/carers.
-Additionally, the DSL would submit a referral if they tried to contact the parent but were unable to do so, if an immediate referral is required in the best interests of the child.
+This also includes child-on-child sexual abuse and potential grooming of children (including those aged 16-18) by other children or adults for sexual or criminal exploitation. - Where the child already has a safeguarding social worker, the request for service will go immediately to the social worker involved, or in their absence to their team manager. - In general, the DSL will contact the parent / carer before the referral is made unless doing so would put the student or other children in the family at increased risk of harm, put a member of staff at harm or notifying the parent / carer could hamper any future criminal investigation.
+As a result, there may be times when the DSL will contact another agency or make a direct referral to Children's Services before informing parents/carers.
+Additionally, the DSL will submit a referral if they are unable to make contact with the parent/carer or the parent/carer fails to give consent, if an immediate referral is required in the best interests of the child.
 The DSL will judge the most appropriate course of action for each individual case.
 However, if the parent / carer does not consent, the duty to refer overrides this, as the safety of the child is paramount. - We will co-operate with any child protection enquiries conducted by children's social care: the school will ensure representation at appropriate inter-agency meetings such as integrated support plan meetings initial and review child protection conferences, and core group meetings.
-When invited the DSL will also participate in a MASH strategy meeting, usually by conference phone, adding school held data and intelligence so that the best interests of the child are met. - Where a student is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate. - If, after a referral has been made to Children's Social Care, the Safeguarding Team are not satisfied that the response is adequate, the DSL will escalate the matter further by implementing LA escalation procedures to express our concerns, with reasons and ask for a reconsideration.
+When invited the DSL will also participate in a MASH strategy meeting, usually by conference phone, adding school held data and intelligence so that the best interests of the child are met. - Where a student is subject to an inter-agency child protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.

+• If, after a referral has been made to Children's Social Care, the Safeguarding Team are not satisfied that the response is adequate, the DSL will escalate the matter further by implementing LA escalation procedures to express our concerns, with reasons and ask for a reconsideration.